scottcolfer/scottcolfer.github.io/_posts/2019-02-12-psychological_safety.md

 date: 2019-02-12
 ---

-This is a quick post about what happens **after** the introduction of psychological safety - my experience of the months following its introduction, and the emotional preparation you need to make as a leader introducing psychological safety.
+This is a quick post about what happens **after** the introduction of psychological safety - my experience of the weeks and months following its introduction, and the emotional preparation you need to make as a leader introducing psychological safety.

 ## Psychological safety within a group